loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 <br>
 #### 3.3.
 XOR Summary
 Both the Fixed-XOR and Index-XOR scored the same 6/71 score on VirusTotal.
-This meant that even Fixed-XOR hid the shellcode successfully, and it doesn't matter the depth of the shellcode obfuscation.
+This meant that even Fixed-XOR hid the shellcode successfully, and it didn't matter the depth of the shellcode obfuscation.
 This suggests that the remaining 6 vendors detected other traits of the malicious file - likely the plaintext WinAPIs - and other patterns yet unknown (to me).

 For the remaining incrementals, I will continue off the Index-XOR version.